gasparian/multiclass-semantic-segmentation/README.md

         https://github.com/irfanICMLL/structure_knowledge_distillation

 To do:
+ - calculate number of parameters of used networks;
  - add distillation to train smaller network (??);

 In progress:
- - implement KittiLaneLabelEncoder;
- - retraine one of the networks with sigmoid activation at the end and .5 threshold;
- - add post-processing - for README visualizations;
+ - add post-processing into the `labels2color` - for README visualizations;
  - get validation statistics for each class;

 Done:
+- make propper binary segmentation - masks with only one channel (LabelEncoder - make_ohe & class2color);
+- retraine one of the networks with sigmoid activation at the end and .5 threshold;
+- implement KittiLaneLabelEncoder;
 - test yaml configs;
 - make predictions on the hold-out test set in separate script;
 - add yaml config to eval script;